Britney Spears asks judge to free her from conservatorship - WTMJ

 “This conservatorship is doing me way more harm than good,” she said.
 “I deserve to have a life.”

-Spears said she wants to marry her boyfriend and have a baby, but the conservatorship won’t allow her to.
+Spears said she wants to marry her boyfriend Sam Asghari and have a baby, but the conservatorship won’t allow her to.
+She told the court she’s being forced to take birth control against her will.

+“All I want is to own my money and for this to end and for my boyfriend to be able to drive me in his (expletive) car,” Spears said.

+In the written speech that lasted more than 20 minutes, Spears revealed many details that have been carefully guarded for years by the court.

 Jennifer Preston, 33, crossed the country from Richmond, Virginia, to be outside the hearing because, she says, “I’m a mom and I’m a fan.”